-Transfer students are required to fulfill all distribution and additional course requirements of Hampshire's Division I, II, and III.
+Transfer students are required to fulfill all course requirements of Hampshire's Division I, II, and III.
 Transfer course work completed prior to enrollment at Hampshire may be used to satisfy some of Hampshire's graduation requirements.
 To be considered for transfer status, students must have been enrolled at a regionally accredited college or university on a full- or part-time basis and have completed at least 15 transferable semester credits or 23 quarter credits in a variety of academic (liberal arts and sciences) disciplines post-high school graduation prior to enrollment at Hampshire.
-Courses must be comparable in academic demands and disciplines to those offered at Hampshire, be graded C or better and not be recorded as high school credit.
-Students who have completed fewer than 15 semester credits or 23 quarter credits of college work will be considered first-year entrants and should refer to the description of the first-year program [21] for more information.
-Hampshire College will transfer courses completed during high school dual-enrollment programs only if the student's transfer institution has awarded them credit.
-Hampshire will also transfer Advanced Placement Program (AP) exams scores of 4 or higher and International Baccalaureate (IB) higher level exams scores of 5 or higher for up to four Division I elective requirements.
+Courses must be comparable in academic demands and disciplines to those offered at Hampshire, be graded C or better and not be recorded as high school credit except for courses completed during high school dual-enrollment programs when the student's transfer institution has awarded them credit.
+Students who have completed fewer than 15 semester credits or 23 quarter credits of college work will be considered first-year entrants and should refer to the description of the first-year program [19] which includes a policy on advanced standing for more information.
+Hampshire College will also transfer Advanced Placement Program (AP) exams scores of 4 or 5 and International Baccalaureate (IB) higher level exams scores of 5 or higher for up to four Division I elective requirements.
+Comparable international exams will be considered for transfer credit on a case by case basis.